adaltas/node-csv-docs/src/md/parse/options.md

   Stop handling records after the requested line number.
 * `trim` (boolean)
   If `true`, ignore whitespace immediately around the delimiter.
 Defaults to `false`.
 Does not remove whitespace in a quoted field.

+## Choose your style

+The code uses snake case as the conventional style for function and variable names.
+In snake case, all letters are lowercase and underscores separate words.
+It is however accepted to provide options in camel case.
+Thus, `record_delimiter` and `recordDelimiter` are equivalent when initialising a new parser.
+The option will be converted into snake case and exposed as such.
+For example, in case you need to access the `record_delimiter` option, use `generate().options.record_delimiter` and not `generate().options.recordDelimiter`.
+Choose the case which best fit your coding style.